-3.4 WATER SYSTEM EVALUATION
+3.4 Water System Evaluation

 Typically, "non-revenue water" is the difference between total water produced at the source and metered water consumption.
-Some of the traditional non-revenue uses include tank flushing, main flushing and blow-offs, fire fighting, main breaks, and unauthorized water use; and these do occur throughout the University's water system.
-However, the University is not a traditional revenue-producing entity, so the term is a misnomer in this context.
-While the University produces some water that results in the collection of "revenue," the majority of its water production is to provide itself with water.
+Some of the traditional non-revenue uses include tank flushing, main flushing and blow-offs, firefighting, main breaks, and unauthorized water use; and these do occur throughout the UConn water system.
+However, UConn is not a traditional revenue-producing entity, so the term is a misnomer in this context.
+While UConn produces some water that results in the collection of "revenue," the majority of its water production is to provide itself with water.
 Therefore, a better term for discussing the non-metered consumption is simply "non-metered" water.

-Unaccounted water is the result of conditions such as leaks, unauthorized water use (i.e., use of non-metered recreation, tank filling, etc.), frost bleeders, firefighting, street cleaning, and inaccurate meters.
-Improvement programs and water conservation measures are targeted at reducing and then maintaining the percentage of non-revenue water to below 15% within the five-year planning period.
-The University has attempted to minimize unaccounted non-revenue water (and overall non-revenue water) by installing temporary meters for as many of these types of uses as possible.
+Unaccounted-for water is the result of conditions such as leaks, unauthorized water use (i.e., use of non-metered recreation, tank filling, etc.), frost bleeders, firefighting, street cleaning, and inaccurate meters.
+Improvement programs and water conservation measures are targeted at reducing and then maintaining the percentage of unaccounted-for water to below 15%.
+UConn has attempted to minimize unaccounted-for water by installing temporary meters for as many of these types of uses as possible.

-The University has attempted to calculate non-metered water usage as a result of its ongoing intensive metering program.
-Thus, the average daily metered water demand from 2007-2009 was approximately equal to 85% of average daily production over that same time frame.
-Thus, approximately 15% of the University's produced water is a combination of (1) distributed water that is consumed by un-metered uses, and (2) transmitted/distributed water that is truly unaccounted or lost.
-Thus, it is believed that the University's true "unaccounted for water" amounts to much less than 15% of total production.
-The continuation of the metering program will allow the University to make more precise estimates of non-revenue water in future water supply plans.
+UConn has attempted to calculate non-metered water usage as a result of its ongoing intensive metering program.
+Thus, the average daily metered water demand from 2007-2009 was approximately equal to 85% of average daily production over that same time frame, and average daily metered water demand from 2018-2019 was approximately equal to 86% of production over that period.
+The metering data from these periods confirm that approximately 14-15% of UConn's produced water is a combination of (1) distributed water that is consumed by unmetered uses, and (2) transmitted/distributed water that is truly unaccounted-for or lost.
+Thus, it is believed that UConn's true "unaccounted-for water" amounts to much less than 15% of total production.
+The continuation of the metering program will allow UConn to continue to assess of unaccounted-for water in this manner in future water supply plans.

 Water system evaluations are conducted on an annual basis to track trends of water usage.
-Future water system evaluations will be able to more precisely track non-revenue water.
-Estimates of the amount, location, and use will be made in conjunction with the annual evaluation.
-If trends indicate that goals will not be met, the following options will be examined:
+Future water system evaluations will be able to track unaccounted-for water more precisely as buildings are renovated, water mains are repaired, and metering increased.
+Estimates of the amount, location, and use of water will be made in conjunction with the annual evaluation.
+If usage trends indicate that goals will not be met, the following options will be examined:

-- □ Working with fire, street, and sewer personnel to establish water use logs; - ☐ Installation of taps for in-line meter testing in all services over three inches; - □ Establishment of a more rigorous replacement program for older water mains; - ☐ Flagging water uses above or below the normal range for the water user or the user type; notifying the user of water use change; - □ Locking or removal of meters not in use; and - □ Conducting additional leak detection surveys.
+- Working with appropriate personnel to establish water use logs; - Installation of taps for in-line meter testing in all services over three inches; - Establishment of a more rigorous replacement program for older water mains; - Flagging water uses above or below the normal range for the water user or the user type; - Locking or removal of meters not in use; and - Conducting additional leak detection surveys.